-Last year the O’Fallon Fire Protection District (OFPD) community approved Proposition Safety.
-This provided funding for the District to enhance emergency medical services by hiring additional firefighter/paramedics and implementing an Advanced Life Support program.
+In November 2016, the O’Fallon Fire Protection District (OFPD) community approved Proposition Safety, which provided funding for the District to enhance its emergency medical services by hiring additional firefighter/paramedics and implementing an Advanced Life Support program.

 Under Construction: Engine Houses Updated

 The District also continues to update equipment and facilities to meet the emergency needs of the community, including the ability to house up to five firefighter/paramedics per shift.

 Station #5 at 7140 South Outer Rd.
 364, which was built more than 20 years ago is currently undergoing a complete renovation, which will include the addition of one bunkroom.